mehtab39/movies-list/README.md

-This is the basic music list website ReactJs, Redux, and @mui.
-For fetching movies-data  I have used [MOVIEDB](#https://api.themoviedb.org/3) API.
+This is the basic movie list website ReactJs, Redux, and @mui.
+For getting movies-data, I have used [MOVIEDB](https://api.themoviedb.org/3) API.

 ## Table of contents